TAPGAP1/TP_GT_BC_Repo/README.md

 - Copy the filebeat-config.yml file to /etc/ansible .
 - Update the filebeat-config.yml file to include the elk private IP on lines 1105 and 1805.
-- Run the playbook, and navigate to http://elk_public_ip/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to http://<elk_public_IP>/app/kibana to check that the installation worked as expected.

 Metricbeat

 - Copy the metricbeat-config.yml file to /etc/ansible.
 - Update the metricbeat-config.yml file to include the ELK private IP in lines 62 and 95.
-- Run the playbook, and navigate to http://(elk public IP):5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to http://<elk_public_IP>:5601/app/kibana to check that the installation worked as expected.

 Answer the following questions to fill in the blanks: